-Exploring the untold experiences of family members and friends caring for the children of female prisoners in England and Wales, this book sheds light on the collateral damage that incarceration causes those who takeover caregiving responsibilities for the children of female prisoners.
+Exploring the untold experiences of family members and friends caring for the children of female prisoners in England and Wales, this book sheds light on the collateral damage that incarceration causes those who take over caregiving responsibilities for the children of female prisoners.

-Providing new qualitative research on the lived experiences of these caregiving relatives, alongside theoretically informed and policy-relevant insights, Booth shows the difficult and damaging consequences of the ‘family sentence’ they serve.
-Exploring the stigma, scarce statuary support and policy neglect they face, she offers much-needed evidence to encourage the development of a more inclusive, understanding and family-oriented justice system.
+Providing new qualitative research on the lived experiences of caregiving relatives, alongside theoretically informed and policy-relevant insights, Booth shows the difficult and damaging consequences of the ‘family sentence’ they serve.
+Exploring the stigma, scarce statutory support and policy neglect they face, she offers much-needed evidence to encourage the development of a more inclusive, understanding and family-oriented justice system.

 “This is an original and well-researched book presenting new empirical data.
 A highly topical book that is recommended reading for anyone who is interested in the experiences of those affected by maternal imprisonment.”
 Helen Codd, University of Central Lancashire

 Natalie Booth is Senior Lecturer in Criminology at Bath Spa University.

 Preface: Linda’s story

 The landscape of maternal imprisonment: caregiving and family life

 Researching the caregiver’s lived experiences

 Renegotiating family life: caregiving in the aftermath of the mother’s imprisonment

 Navigating the criminal justice system